Pasty

-A pasty (/ˈpæsti/) or Cornish pasty is a British baked turnover pastry, a variety of which is particularly associated with Cornwall, but has spread all over the British Isles, and elsewhere through the Cornish diaspora.
+A pasty (/ˈpæsti/ PASS-tee) is a British baked turnover, a variety of which is particularly associated with Cornwall and Devon but has spread all over the United Kingdom and elsewhere through the Cornish diaspora.
 It consists of a filling, typically meat and vegetables, baked in a folded and crimped shortcrust pastry circle.

 The traditional Cornish pasty, which since 2011 has had Protected Geographical Indication (PGI) status in Europe, is filled with beef, sliced or diced potato, swede (also known as yellow turnip or rutabaga – referred to in Cornwall and other parts of the West Country as turnip) and onion, seasoned with salt and pepper, and baked.
 Today, the pasty is the food most associated with Cornwall.
 It is a traditional dish and accounts for 6% of the Cornish food economy.
 Pasties with many different fillings are made, and some shops specialise in selling pasties.

-The origins of the pasty are unclear, though there are many references to them throughout historical documents and fiction.
+The origins of the pasty are unclear, though there are many references to it throughout historical documents and fiction.
 The pasty is now popular worldwide because of the spread of Cornish miners and sailors from across Cornwall, and variations can be found in Australia, Mexico, the United States, Ulster and elsewhere.